Santa María (ship): Replicas

 Little is definitively known about the actual dimensions of Santa María, since no documentation or illustration has survived from that era.
 Since the 19th century, various notable replicas have been publicly commissioned or privately constructed.

 Quadricentennial (1892)

 Interest in reconstructing Santa María started in Spain at around 1890 for the 400th anniversary of Columbus's voyage.
 An 1892 reconstruction by the Spanish government depicted the ship as a nau (Carrack).
+The replica vessel including her two sister ships, the Nina and the Pinta, sailed to North America where they were present at the Chicago World's Fair of 1893.
+On their way through the Great Lakes they visited several ports including Toronto, Ontario.

 West Edmonton Mall (1986)

 A replica was built during Expo 1986 and anchored in "Deep Sea Adventure Lake" at West Edmonton Mall in Alberta, Canada.
 Built at False Creek in Vancouver, British Columbia, the ship was hand-carved and hand-painted, and then transported by flatbed trucks across the Rocky Mountains to Edmonton, Alberta.

 Marigalante (1991)

 The Marigalante was built in 1991 for the 500th anniversary of Columbus's voyage.
-It sailed the world for a time before providing sail cruises out of Puerto Vallarta, Mexico for many years.
+It sailed the world for a time before providing sail cruises from Puerto Vallarta, Mexico for many years.
 It sank on 10 October 2025 in the Bay of Banderas, with no loss of life, when a bilge pump malfunctioned on a routine voyage.